kblomqvist/yasha/README.md

 Imagine that you would be writing C code and have the following two templates in two different folders

 ```
+root/
     include/foo.h.jinja
     source/foo.c.jinja
 ```

-and you would like to share the same variables between these two templates.
-So instead of creating separate `foo.h.yaml` and `foo.c.yaml` files you can make one `foo.yaml` like this:
+Now you would like to share the same variables between these two templates.
+So instead of creating separate `foo.h.yaml` and `foo.c.yaml` you can create `foo.yaml` under the root folder:

 ```
+root/
     include/foo.h.jinja
     source/foo.c.jinja
     foo.yaml
 ```

 Now when you call